'It Seemed Apocalyptic' 40 Years Ago When Mount St. Helens Erupted

 "It makes the moon look like a golf course"

 A few days after the eruption, I climbed into a military helicopter with other reporters.
 We were part of a flying press corps following Marine One and President Jimmy Carter as he toured the blast zone.
 It was a struggle to describe what we saw.
 Rivers were still choked with logs, mud and debris.
 Pumice piled hundreds of feet deep still emitted clouds of steam.
-Everything was gray or white and the trees in mile after mile of leveled forest all pointed in the same direction.
+Everything was gray or white, and the trees in mile after mile of leveled forest all pointed in the same direction.

 President Carter also struggled to describe it when we landed at a small airport.

-"Somebody said it looked like a moonscape but the moon looks like a golf course compared to what's up there," Carter said, standing on the tarmac in a windbreaker and mud boots.
+"Somebody said it looked like a moonscape, but the moon looks like a golf course compared to what's up there," Carter said, standing on the tarmac in a windbreaker and mud boots.

 "The ash is several hundred feet deep.
 There are tremendous clouds of steam coming up as enormous icebergs as big as a mobile home lie there melting.
 There's no way to describe it.
 It's an unbelievable sight."